RACV Logo

 Day 12: Valparaiso

 Enjoy a free morning in Santiago.
 Maybe visit the Mercado Central – Santiago’s celebrated fish market.
 Then, begin the journey to Valparaiso, stopping off for a wine tasting on the way in the Casablanca Valley.
-Sitting on a coastal plain between the capital and Valparaiso, Casablanca Valley is Chile’s fastest growing wine region, with rich soil and a perfect climate for chardonnay and sauvignon blanc.
-Visit a vineyard focused on sustainable and organic viticulture, then continue to Valparaiso, known for its brightly hued houses that spread over the hills overlooking the ocean.
-Your Feature Stay hotel for the next two nights dates to 1885 during the boom of the shipping port and sits in the historic heart of the city, a designated UNESCO World Heritage Centre.
-Decorated with works by Chilean artists it’s the perfect base from which to explore the city.
-Enjoy an introduction to pisco on the rooftop and take in the views.
+Sitting on a coastal plain between the capital and Valparaiso, Casablanca Valley is Chile’s fastest-growing wine region, with rich soil and a perfect climate for chardonnay and sauvignon blanc.
+Visit an organic winery, with a focus on sustainability and biodynamic viticulture, for a tour of the property and gardens – and, of course, a wine tasting paired with cheese and chocolate.
+Then continue to Valparaiso, known for its brightly hued houses that spread over the hills overlooking the ocean.
+Your Feature Stay hotel for the next two nights is a boutique hotel with just 20 rooms.
+Set in the historic area of Cerro Alegre, the 1920s manor house exudes the warm hospitality of a close friend’s elegant home.

 Day 13: Valparaiso

 Listed as a UNESCO World Heritage centre in 2003, Valparaiso used to be South America’s busiest port before the opening of the Panama Canal.
-It has since transformed itself into Chile’s most creative city, which you'll learn more about on the walking tour today with a local guide.
+It has since transformed itself into Chile’s most creative city, which you’ll learn more about on your locally guided walking tour today.
 The hills of Cerro Concepcion and Cerro Alegre are dotted with coloured houses, cobbled streets, galleries, restaurants and shops.
-Later, visit the Museum of Fine Arts, housed in a beautiful art nouveau chalet.
-Tonight, maybe visit an iconic local restaurant credited with the invention of chorrillana.
-This legendary Chilean dish is made up of French fries topped with beef, eggs and fried onions.
+Later, visit the Museum of Fine Arts, housed in a beautiful Art Nouveau chalet.
+This evening, head to the rooftop bar of your hotel and enjoy some seasonal local snacks and an introduction to pisco – Chile’s national spirit, which is deeply tied to the country’s cultural identity.

 Day 14: Mendoza

-Depart Valparaiso and head back to Santiago to catch a flight to Mendoza.
-As your plane crosses the Andes, you might catch a glimpse of Mount Aconcagua – the highest mountain in the Americas at 6962 m above sea level.
-In Mendoza, get to know the lively city with a gentle stroll around its wide, lively streets with your local leader.
+Depart Valparaiso and head back to Santiago to catch an international flight to Mendoza.
+As your plane crosses the Andes, you might catch a glimpse of Mount Aconcagua – the highest mountain in the Americas at 6962 m (22,841 ft) above sea level.
+In Mendoza, get to know the lively city on a gentle stroll along its wide, lively streets with your local leader.
 Technically a desert city, the extensive irrigation system here means Mendoza is remarkably green.
 Check out the city’s tree-lined spaces – from the sprawling Parque San Martin to Plaza Espana – and get a taste of local life along the bustling street, Peatonal Sarmiento.
-Head South towards wine country and your countryside boutique hotel.
+Back at your accommodation, roll up your sleeves and get down to empanada-making.
+A professional chef will lead you through the process, then you’ll all sit down for a dinner with wine pairings.
+It’s a fun, communal experience in the comfort of your hotel, so you can relax with your group and share stories of your trip so far.

 Day 15: Mendoza